-The Company considers that the items set forth in Japan's Corporate Governance Code (as of May 24, 2018) are "points in our dialogue" with our stakeholders.
+The Company considers that the items set forth in Japan's Corporate Governance Code (as revised on June 1, 2018) are "points in our dialogue" with our stakeholders.
 We will also explain (disclose) the so-called "Specific Disclosure Items" of the Code in this report.